How Much Vitamin D Should You Take Daily? | Dosage Guide

 Beyond bone support, this nutrient plays a vital role in your body's defense system.
 It helps control infections and reduces inflammation throughout your system.

-Laboratory studies show it can inhibit abnormal cell growth and strengthen your natural immunity.
-This helps your body respond better to seasonal challenges.
+Laboratory studies show it can inhibit abnormal cell growth and strengthen natural immunity, helping your body respond better to seasonal challenges and keeping defenses stronger against various health threats year-round.

 By maintaining optimal levels, you're investing in both mobility and protection.
 Your skeletal system and immune defenses work together for overall wellness.